GiancarloGF/GiancarloGF/README.md

 - 👯 I’m looking to collaborate on **great projects**

-- 💬 Ask me about **Javascript, React, Redux, Nextjs, Nodejs, MongoDB**
+- 💬 Ask me about **Front-end Development, Back-end Developmnet, Cloud Computing, UI Design, Good music, Soccer, and more**

 - 📫 How to reach me **gian.guerra23@gmail.com**